G-rossi98/Code-Challenge/README.md

 ### Cloning repository

-to clone the repository use the command:
+to clone the repository use the command
 ```
 git clone https://github.com/G-rossi98/code-challenge.git
 ```